kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 the cost of good quality, because the cost of quality per an additional item is lower.

-Now, if we think of an environment such us software engineering where the production volume can count in hundreds of millions of users, and production of an additional copy, aka margin cost, is virtually zero, it's easy to understand that the gap between the cost of good quality and the cost of the poor quality
+Now, if we think of an environment such as software engineering where the production volume can count in hundreds of millions of users, and production of an additional copy, aka margin cost, is virtually zero, it's easy to understand that the gap between the cost of good quality and the cost of the poor quality